Nobel Prize in Literature (Winners List)

 • 1939 – Frans Eemil Sillanpää (Finland)

-• 1938 – Pearl S. Buck (United States) – became the first woman to win the Nobel Prize for Literature in more than 20 years for her sensitive and compassionate portrayals of Chinese peasant life, particularly in her novel “The Good Earth.”
+• 1938 – Pearl S. Buck (United States) – became the first woman to win the Prize for Literature for her sensitive and compassionate portrayals of Chinese peasant life.

-• 1937 – Roger Martin du Gard (France): French novelist, was awarded the Nobel Prize for his epic novel sequence “The Thibaults,” which portrayed the social and political climate in France before and during World War I.
+• 1937 – Roger Martin du Gard (France): was awarded for his epic novel sequence “The Thibaults,” portraying the social climate in France before and during WWI

-• 1936 – Eugene O’Neill (United States): the American playwright, received the Nobel Prize for his profound and emotionally intense plays that addressed the human condition and familial struggles.
+• 1936 – Eugene O’Neill (United States): received the Nobel Prize for his emotionally intense plays that addressed the human condition and familial struggles.

 • 1934 – Luigi Pirandello (Italy)